AndresRodH/config/README.md

 ## Bootstrap a new Mac

-1. Clone into a new hidden directory at the root
+1. Clone into a new hidden directory at the root.
+Make sure that you are using your fork (if forked)

    ```sh
    git clone git@github.com:AndresRodH/dotfiles.git ~/.dotfiles